disneystreaming-blog-snippets/spa-nginx/README.md

 # NGINX Single Page Application (SPA)

 Serving static sites, locally and in production, can be done with tremendous flexibility merely using `docker-compose` and `nginx`.
 This is a template repository that lays the ground work for such a project.
+You should [read the launch post](https://medium.com/disney-streaming/api-driven-spa-with-nginx-1546a80b5fef), which includes an overview of this repository.

 ## Getting Started with yarn